Souhail-O/igr204-baby_names/README.md

 This visualisation allows the user to quickly see which names are the most popular in the country, their distribution as well as the presence in some departments (chosen by the user) of more 'unique' names.

 For instance, the user can choose as 'input' the bar chart and filter the data by keeping only girls.
-If he clicks on 'Marie', it is shown that 'Marie' is mostly present in the western as well as northernmost and easternmost parts of France.
+If they click on 'Marie', it is shown that 'Marie' is mostly present in the western as well as northernmost and easternmost parts of France.
 Despite differences of population, there are 25K more 'Marie' in 'Finistère' than in 'Paris'.
 The same can be said of the name 'Anne'.
 Conversely for another popular name such as 'Catherine', the distribution is much more uniform.

 <p align="center">
   <img src="/Dash/Dash_1.png", height=250/>